Christmas Under $100: 2020

 Since my other niece and nephews are all in the same family, I usually give them one big gift, to cut down on clutter.
 I thought I was going to do that again this year, but then I realized these fabric marble mazes I made earlier this year were perfect.
 Each one is a different degree of difficulty, and there just happens to be one that’s age appropriate for each of the older three.
 I made these using fleece scraps and marbles that were given to me, plus hair ties that I got free after rewards.

 I decided to give the youngest (he’s one), a couple of my fleece fidgets.
 There’s a marble sewn in between the layers of fleece that you can move around.
 I made these earlier this year, but never got around to writing them up.
 I’ll try to do that this week.
 Total cost: $0

 We always give our awesome mailman a gift.
 He works hard picking up all the outgoing My Frugal Home shop orders, and dropping off the supplies that go into making them.
 This year, I bought this handmade keychain from another maker on Amazon, and paid for it with part of that gift card that came with our AirMedCare subscription.
 I also made him a batch of hot chocolate spoons.
 Cost: $1.49

 On my husband’s side of the family, we have two nephews to buy for.
 I had a project in mind, but decided to table it in favor of hot chocolate spoons.
 I’ll probably revisit the other project next Christmas, when I have a bit more time.
 Total cost $1.49 each.

 I made my dad one of my microwave popcorn bags Cost $.50.

-If guy gifts always stump you, stay tuned because I’m working on a big list of homemade gifts for guys.
+If guy gifts always stump you, be sure to check out my big list of homemade gifts for guys.

 Total Cost for All Gifts: $56.38 Woo hoo!